 GWT provides a set of tools that can simply be used with a text editor, the command line, and a browser.
 However, you may also use GWT with your favorite IDE.
 Google provides a plugin for Eclipse that makes development with GWT even easier.

-Install the Google Plugin for Eclipse 4.3 by using the following update site:
+Install the Google Plugin for Eclipse following these instructions

 In the Install dialog, you will see an option to install the Plugin as well as the GWT and App Engine SDKs.
 Choosing the SDK options will install a GWT and/or App Engine SDK within your Eclipse plugin directory as a convenience.